TheOddler/aplai/report/report.md

 * _indomain random_: Values are selected from the domain at random and failed values are removed.
 * _indomain split_: Values are selected by splitting the domain and trying the lower half first and failed intervals are removed entirely.

-There are also the reverse methods of above functions.
-We did not test those as we assumed similar averaged results or results that are strongly dependent per puzzle.

 To test which strategy gives us the best result, we decided to run them all on our primary implementation.
 To get an apples-to-apples comparison, we selected one choice method (e.g. indomain) to test all variable selection (e.g. occurence) strategies and visa versa.

 First we started by running all the variable selection strategies (all results are in included in extra 'txt' files in the results folder).
 In figure \ref{variable_selection_comparison} you can see the overview of all selection options with their backtracks per Sudoku puzzle.
 Option Smallest and Largest are not in this list because of their disproportional amount of backtracks (average: 1590133,33 backtracks).
-We choose to visualize the backtracks because they are usually strongly correlated to the running time.

 ![Sudoku variable selection comparison.
 Note: we cut off max_regret at extra2 (original value 28716) \label{variable_selection_comparison}](images/sudoku_variable_selection_comparison.png "Sudoku variable selection comparison")